Unsecured loans: What are they, and how do they work?

 Here’s some more information about unsecured loans.

-Whether it’s hard or easy to get a loan depends on a lot of different factors.
+Whether it’s hard or easy to get an unsecured loan depends on a lot of different factors.
 Every unsecured loan is different.
-And loan terms and requirements can change depending on the lender or the loan.
+And loan terms and requirements can change, depending on the lender or the loan.
 In general, higher credit scores can make it easier to get approved for unsecured loans.

-There isn’t a single, definitive answer for what credit score you need for an unsecured loan.
-It depends on the lender, loan type and more.
-But lending decisions typically take a borrower’s creditworthiness into account.
-And having higher credit scores may help you qualify for more loans and better terms.
+Lenders look at your credit history, income stability and debt-to-income ratio to determine whether you’re eligible for an unsecured loan.
+And while there isn’t a single, definitive answer for what credit score you need for an unsecured loan, having higher credit scores may help you qualify for more loans and better terms.

 According to the Consumer Financial Protection Bureau (CFPB), payday loans don’t require collateral and are a type of unsecured debt.
 The CFPB also says that payday loans generally have high fees and interest rates, making them an expensive type of loan.
 They’re even illegal in some states.